-Ginger is a very beneficial root for our health and we can use it in the kitchen to enrich and give more flavor to our dishes.
+Ginger is a root wich we can use it in the kitchen to enrich and give more flavor to our dishes.
 Let's find out then the culinary uses of ginger!

 How to use ginger in the kitchen